nahummaru/prot-rl/README.md

 Replace `experiment_name` with the desired experiment script.

-Each experiment will produce, fold and calulcate statistics for each considered feature.
-We additionaly add out script for plotting the different features as plotted in our manuscript.
+Each experiment will produce, fold and calculate statistics for each considered feature.
+We additionaly add our script for plotting the different features as presented in our manuscript.

 Refer to the documentation or comments in the script for more details on how to configure and run your experiments.